Soft and chewy peanut butter thumbprint cookies filled with raspberry jam.

 portioned ingredients in glass bowls to make peanut butter cookies.

 These homemade cookies are easy to make.
 Use a stand mixer, electric hand mixer, or simply use a spatula!
+Here’s what you need for the soft and chewy cookie dough:

 • All-purpose flour – any brand works.
 I highly recommend King Arthur All-Purpose Flour.

-• Baking powder – leavens the cookies
+• Baking powder – leavens the cookies, provides tenderness

 • Salt – this recipe was tested using Diamond Crystal Kosher Salt.
 Do not use table salt.